 - Explore how basic science findings may be translated into clinical trials

-Harvey Cohen, MD is Chair and Professor of Pediatrics at Stanford University School of Medicine.
+Harvey Cohen, MD is Professor of Pediatrics at Stanford University School of Medicine.
 He has been the co-director of the Pediatric Basic Science Scholarly Concentration since Fall 2012.
 More His research interests extend from hypothesis-driven studies in biochemistry and cell biology to discovery-driven interests in proteomics and systems biology, to clinical treatment of acute lymphoblastic leukemia of children.
 One of his primary projects is to identify proteins in the plasma or urine of children with Kawasaki Disease, an inflammatory disorder that is the leading cause of acquired heart disease in the pediatric population.
 Other proteomic investigations are being performed in the areas of prematurity, neonatal disorders, acute lymphocytic and myelogenous leukemia, juvenile rheumatoid arthritis, and acquired respiratory distress syndromes.
 Dr. Cohen’s research also focuses on the optimization of multi-component chemotherapy and radiation treatment for children.
 He is also engaged in pediatric palliative care research and education.

 Marlene Rabinovich, MD is Professor of Pediatric Cardiology at Stanford University School of Medicine.
 She has been the co-director of the Pediatric Basic Science Scholarly Concentration since Fall 2012 and is Director of Research at the Vera Moulton Wall Center for Pulmonary Vascular Disease.
 More Her current research seeks to identify the cellular and molecular programs regulating vascular and lung development and how these programs are perturbed by genetic abnormalities or injurious processes associated with disease.
 She has served as PI on multiple NIH funded grants and has over 200 peer-reviewed publications.Harvey Cohen, MD